infecsean/Obsidian-Cloud/School Notes/Daily/write thoughts.md

 		- Critical Constraints
 			- What is the level's story, theme, and plot?
 			- What flashy scenes (set-pieces) are there?
+				- Dark room, only can use mood to guide you
+				- (end sequence probs) emotional overload, your mood controls you, you can only suppress the emotions with opposite moods
+				- Emotion create stuff (angry volcano scene red spike pierce up)
+				- Hide other people (more common) and objects (to complete parkours)
+				-
 			- What are technical constraints?
 				- Character speed so jump gaps, height so ceilings
 			- What action stuff will be present?